-The Grand Wintersberg, the highest point of the Northern Vosges Massif
+The Grand Wintersberg, the highest point of the Northern Vosges Mountains

 From the roof of the Northern Vosges, lovers of wide open spaces will be able to observe the wooded massifs at their feet as well as the nearby Palatinate.
 Further on they will see the plain of Alsace and the Black Forest which draws the line of the horizon towards the East.
 Finally, on a clear day, in the distance, exceptionally the spire of Strasbourg Cathedral can be revealed to them.

-From the town center of Niederbronn-les-Bains, access to Grand Wintersberg is via a circuit of medium difficulty of approximately 12.5 km and comprising a drop of 390 meters, the start of which is near the Celtic spring. .
-It takes between 3h30 and 4h00 to go around.
+From the centre of Niederbronn-les-Bains, the Grand Wintersberg is accessible via a medium-difficulty circuit of around 12.5km, with an ascent of 390 metres, starting near the Celtic spring.
+It takes between 3h30 and 4h00 to complete the circuit.

 Starting point for many hiking trails, the Grand Wintersberg is at the crossroads of several trails including the GR53, a prestigious trail in the territory of Alsace Verte!